Sycodark782/AZHAN.XPAIR/README.md

-# malvin-xpair
+# azhan-xpair
-A pair session genarator for all baileys bots by malvin king
+A pair session genarator for all baileys bots by Azhann king